NadeemNicoR/TeamProjects/reports/Week11.md

 #### 4.2 As a mentor:

 Questions about project: (5 minutes)
--Tips to improve the complete application performance.
+- Tips to improve the complete application performance.